Ginseng For Skin: Benefits, Ways To Use, And Side Effects

 3. May Help Reduce Hyperpigmentation

-Ginseng’s anti-inflammatory properties may also help treat severe skin conditions such as psoriasis.
+Ginseng’s anti-inflammatory properties may also help treat severe skin conditions such as psoriasisi XA non-contagious autoimmune disorder in which skin cells accumulate and develop into scales and dry, itchy areas. .
 However, more information is warranted in this regard.

 4. May Suit Sensitive Skin

 Ginseng’s natural anti-inflammatory properties may help reduce skin redness and puffiness in sensitive skin.
-Further, it may also help reduce skin inflammation in atomic dermatitis (4).
+Further, it may also help reduce skin inflammation in atopic dermatitisi XAn inflammatory, itchy skin condition that usually manifests as a rash on the arms and behind the knees in early childhood.
+(4).

 5. May Reduce Dark Circles